apache/apachecon-acasia/content/sessions/community-1111.md

 ---
-title: "From o&M to Tech-writer, how to understand the importance of documentation to open software area"
+title: "From O&M to Tech-Writer, how to understand the importance of documentation for open source software"
 date: ""
 track: "community"
 presenters: "韩飞"